 See your Twitter data

 If you’d like to go a little further, and check the other data that Twitter knows about you (and possibly remove at least some of it), go down to the bottom of the “Personalization and data” page and click on “See your Twitter data.”
 Check all of these topics out; you may be surprised by some of the info that’s there.
-Here’s a short summary of each.
+Here’s a short summary of each (along with directions if you’re using the mobile app).

 - Account history.
-This contains two separate areas — a listing of other accounts that have access to your account and a listing of places you have been.
-It’s a good idea to check the former to see if there are any services that have access to your account that shouldn’t; you can revoke permission on the Connected apps page.
+This contains two separate areas: a listing of other accounts that have access to your account, and a listing of places you have been.
+It’s a good idea to check the former to see if there are any services that have access to your account and shouldn’t; you can revoke permission on the Connected apps page.
 If you don’t want Twitter to know where you are or where you’ve been, use Location settings to turn off access.
+In the mobile app: Settings and privacy > Security and account access > Apps and sessions.

 - Apps, devices & information.
 There are two sections here.
 “Apps, devices & information” is where you might find some of the devices and browsers that Twitter gets info from — assuming you allow it to.
-This is what is meant when Twitter asked to “Personalize based on your inferred identity” on the “Personalization and data page,” and it is one of the permissions that can be revoked there.
+This is what Twitter meant when it asked to “Personalize based on your inferred identity” on the “Personalization and data page,” and it is one of the permissions that can be revoked there.
 The second, “Connected apps,” is another way to access several of the pages already mentioned here.
+This info can also be found in your mobile app under: Settings and privacy > Security and account access > Apps and sessions.

 - Interests and ad data.
 Here’s a section you may spend a lot of time with, especially with “Interests from Twitter,” which tells you all the various interests that Twitter has matched to you based on your activity.
 If you plan on reviewing this thoroughly, put aside a few minutes: one of my Twitter accounts had 742 interests listed, including quite a few weird ones.
 As someone who has no interest in sports, I’d love to know how Twitter came up with “NBA videos” as an interest of mine.